Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Generate the system ready syslog message when the core services are up and port initailation is done.
 	 - Generate system not ready message when only the service goes down.

- -  Generate syslog message level as INFO, WARNING and CRITIAL for respec
+ -  Generate syslog message level as INFO, WARNING and CRITIAL for respective threshold levels.

 ### 1.1.2 Configuration and Management Requirements